Assam: Guwahati's air pollution hits hazardous levels, study finds

-Guwahati: A new study using has revealed alarming levels of PM2.5 pollution in Assam‘s capital city Guwahati, particularly during winter.
+Guwahati: A new study has revealed alarming levels of PM2.5 pollution in Assam‘s capital city Guwahati, particularly during winter.

 The study using a network of low-cost air quality sensors found that winter pollution peaks at 113.05 micrograms per cubic meter (µg/m³), nearly three times the national safety limit.